nrrb/tao-te-ching/75_greed/README.md

 are worth more than the wealth-seekers.

-UKLG: How many hundreds of years ago was this book written?
+> **Note** UKLG: How many hundreds of years ago was this book written?
 And yet still this chapter must be written in the present tense.